 |Jan 6 1759||St. John’s||Joseph NOWEL / NEWEL?||Hannah HOGGINS||none given|

-1759 Joseph Newell claims ownership of the Morrison Plantation in St. John’s (in or near the Lady’s Ship’s Room which was near the intersection of Water Street and Queen Street) that his wife (a only child) inherited from her mother.
+In 1759 a Joseph Newell (same person) claims ownership of the Morrison Plantation in St. John’s (in or near the Lady’s Ship’s Room which was situated east of Queen Street near the Holdsworth Plantation) that his wife (an only child) inherited from her mother.

 Whereas Joseph Newell has presented me a petition seting forth that he has a right to plantation / by his wife / situate in St. John’s Harbour, adjoining to W. Goldsworth and Wm.
 De Grave’s Plantations, but have no papers to produce for the same only a certificate from several of his ??? inhabitments of this place, testifying that his wife & her mother had jointly enjoyed the same for thirty years past without any interuption.
 Now that she dyed intestate leaving no other child but the wife of the said Joseph Newell.
 Now praying to have an order granted for holding the same.

 I Do therefore hereby order and direct that you the said Joseph Newell / in right of your wife/ shall humbly & quitely enjoy the Morrison Plantation; you paying my ???
 On the ??? that may appear to be justly due.